burakarslan8/khadash/README.md

 > Note: Khadash is currently in development and may not be entirely stable.
 If you encounter issues or have suggestions for improvement, please feel free to [report them](https://github.com/burakarslan8/khadash/issues).
 Your feedback is important!

+> Note: If you would like to use Khadash outside of your home network, you can create a [TwinGate](https://www.twingate.com/) connector in your Khadas.

 ## Prerequisites
 - Node.js